 Buruli ulcer has been reported in 33 countries around the world.
 Affected areas include rural West Africa, Central Africa, New Guinea, Latin America and tropical regions of Asia.

 In Australia, Buruli ulcer most commonly occurs in localised coastal areas of Victoria.

 There are three recognised levels of risk in the areas where Buruli ulcer is endemic (constantly present in the community) in Victoria:

 - The highest risk is associated with the active transmission areas of Rye, Sorrento, Blairgowrie and Tootgarook on the Mornington Peninsula.

 - There is a moderate risk associated with areas in the Bellarine Peninsula (Ocean Grove, Barwon Heads, Point Lonsdale, Queenscliff), and the Frankston and Seaford areas.

-- There is a low but material risk associated with the rest of the Bellarine and Mornington Peninsula, the South Eastern Bayside suburbs and East Gippsland.
+- There is a low risk associated with the rest of the Bellarine and Mornington Peninsula, the South Eastern Bayside suburbs and East Gippsland.

 Diagnosis of Buruli ulcer

 Buruli ulcer is usually diagnosed by a doctor, based on: